Team Parent

 Communication

 Group chats.
 Snack signups.
-League email vs. team email.
+The hard-parent email.

-The group chat is the real league.
+- Starting the team group chat that actually works readThe group chat is the real league.
 Here's how to start one that 12 families will actually read.

 Practice